5 takeaways from the Democrats' big night

 Biden-endorsed candidates were on course for a clean sweep.
 And Obama's rallies in New Jersey and Virginia, which drew thousands to hear his lectures that the party's base had gotten "complacent" in non-presidential elections, appear to have energized the minority voters that Northam's campaign had worried might stay at home.
 While the northern Virginia results will get the most national attention, Northam ran up his lead throughout Virginia's entire urban crescent -- stretching from the Washington suburbs through Norfolk.

 Both Obama and Biden are showing an appetite to play surrogate roles in 2018.
-Bide has already waded into December's Alabama Senate special election, and has done nothing to tamp down speculation that he might run for president in 2020.
+Biden has already waded into December's Alabama Senate special election, and has done nothing to tamp down speculation that he might run for president in 2020.
 They'll be the most sought-after Democratic surrogates over the next year.

 5. McAuliffe 2020 starts now